 They will compete for the same resource, and it will be challenging to separate them later.

 If the plants have outgrown the container, you must separate them.

-It should be done immediately, as it will be a huge task to separate the intermingled roots.
+It should be done immediately, as separating the intermingled roots will be a huge task.

 While selecting the pot, you should ensure that there are a few drainage holes at the bottom.